pytorch/hydra-torch/OVERVIEW.md

 # Overview

-The `hydra-torch` repo serves three purposes.
+The audience for this library is Hydra users using PyTorch and related libraries (torchvision, ...)
+The goals of this repository are:

+1. Provide a maintained and tested implementation of config classes that can be used instantiate and configure various classes from the supported projects.
+2. Provide examples and tutorials demonstrating best practices for using Hydra to configure PyTorch deep learning applications.
+3. Showcase a recommended approach for creating other similar configuration packages for other libraries.

 1. It demonstrates a standardization for creating and organizing Hydra configuration classes for the ML/torch community and beyond.
-	- If someone wants to create their own `hydra-<library>` repo, `hydra-torch` points towards an upper bound on what it should look like.
 2. It unifies a collection of classes across projects in one place, ensuring robust testing, version compatibility, and PyPI distributed packaging for each.
     - We see many hydra users reimplementing these classes (and not tracking APIs of the configured projects). `hydra-torch` factors this code out.
 3. It provides best practices and guidance on how to organize code and utilize Hydra for research, production, and other innovative use cases.

 ##### Terminology for this overview:
 - The overall effort and repo is named:`hydra-torch`
-- **Library:** The library being configured
+- **Library:** The library being configured.
   - e.g. `torch`, `torchvision`
-- **Project:** The project corresponding to the library being configured
+- **Project:** The project corresponding to the library being configured.
   - e.g. `hydra-configs-torch`, `hydra-configs-torchvision`
-- **Package:** The installable package containing the configs
+- **Package:** The installable package containing the configs.
+Usually corresponding to a specific project.
-  - here, also `hydra-configs-torch`, `hydra-configs-torchvision`. find definition in the project dir's `setup.py`.
+  - here, also `hydra-configs-torch`, `hydra-configs-torchvision`.
+Find the package definition in the project dir's `setup.py`.